Thiruvananthapuram: Pre Historic Period

+Ancient Period

-The early rulers of the city were the Ays.
+The southern region of present-day Kerala state (The coastal belt between Thiruvananthapuram and Alappuzha) was under Ay dynasty, who was more related to the Pandya dynasty of Madurai., The early rulers of the city were the Ays.
 Vizhinjam, which is now a region in the present-day Thiruvananthapuram, was the capital of the Ay dynasty.
 Vizhinjam was an important port city from as early as the second century BC.
 During the Ay dynasty's rule, Thiruvananthapuram witnessed many battles in which the Chola and Pandyan dynasties attempted to capture the port town.

+Middle Ages

 After the death of king Vikramaditya Varaguna in 925 AD, the glory of the Ays departed and almost all their territories became part of the Chera dynasty.
 During the tenth century, the Cholas attacked and sacked Vizhinjam and surrounding regions.
 The port in Vizhinjam and the historic education center of Kanthalloor Sala were also destroyed by Cholas during this period.
 A branch of the Ay family, which had controlled the Padmanabhaswamy Temple, merged with the Kingdom of Venad in the 12th century.

-Present-day Thiruvananthapuram city, district, and Kanyakumari district, were parts of the Ay dynasty during ancient and medieval ages, which was a Tamil kingdom based in the southernmost part of the Indian subcontinent.
+Present-day Thiruvananthapuram city, district, and Kanyakumari district, were parts of the Ay dynasty during ancient and medieval ages, in the southernmost part of the Indian subcontinent.
 Ay kingdom had experienced attacks and conquests by Cholas and Pandyas in various periods.
 Later it became a part of Venad in late Middle Ages, which was eventually expanded as the powerful kingdom of Travancore in 18th century CE.
 The Tamil-Dravidian kind of architecture is also found in Padmanabhaswamy temple, which makes it distinct and unique from the architectural style of temples in northern and central parts of Kerala.

-Modern-day Southern Kerala (The districts like Thiruvananthapuram, Kollam, Pathanamthitta, etc.) had been ruled by Tamil dynasties such as the Ay kingdom, the Pandya dynasty, and the Chola dynasty, for a long time until 16th–17th century CE.
-The official language of Venad, based at Kollam, was also identified as Tamil, by the natives of Venad in those times.
-The place names, the dialects of Malayalam spoken, and the customs that exist in the southern parts of Kerala still reveal a close relationship with Tamil heritage.
-Malayalam became more prevalent with the expansion of Venad into Travancore by annexing the regions up to present-day Ernakulam district.
+The official language of Kerala, based at Kollam, was also identified as Tamil, by the natives of Kerala in those times. and the Chola dynasty, The place names, the dialects of Malayalam spoken, and the customs that exist in Kerala today still reveal a close relationship with Tamil heritage.